 - Bachelor’s degree

-- Shared dedication to Brooke’s mission and organizational values
+- Shared dedication to the Brooke Charter School philosophy and mission

 - Commitment to ensuring academic success for all students